benjamin-surma/mold/README.md

     |-- functions
     |-- completions

-The `[root]` folder does not need to be the top folder of the checked out folder.
-Mold will try to infer the folder structure by using `find` and using the first result.
+The `[root]` directory does not need to be the top folder of the checked out repository.
+Mold will attempt to infer the folder structure.

 #### autoload
 Files in the `autoload` folder are automatically sourced on shell startup.